hercychang/prep-step-1/part6-data_structures/arrays_methods.md

 ```

 `sort` sorts an array alphabetically or numerically.
 It requires that the array
-be comprised entirely of numbers or symbols or strings.
+be comprised entirely of numbers or strings.
 Otherwise the
 interpreter won't know how to compare elements!
 Like many array methods, sort
 has a counterpart that modifies the original array: `sort!`.
 A bang (`!`)
 typically denotes methods that modify their receiver, so-called "dangerous"